EcoDynForecast/FREC3004_EnvInformatics_Class/Module3_Lake_Ice_Phenology/Module3_Lake_Ice_Phenology_Student.md

 We will use a histogram to visually assess whether this requirement is met.
 First, you will need to calculate the residuals.
 The residuals are the difference between the ice-off DOY that your linear regression predicts and the observed DOY in each year.

-\- Residuals that do not average to zero indicate that your linear regression is biased. - Residuals that have are large indicate that youre linear regression is not very useful for prediction.
+  - Residuals that do not average to zero indicate that your linear regression is biased.
+  - Residuals that have are large indicate that your linear regression is not very useful for prediction.

 You will use a histogram to examine the residuals.
 First, the code uses the coefficients to predict the ice-off DOY at each year.
 Second,